 Trademark office actions are common.
 There is nothing unusual about receiving an office action for a trademark application.
 Most importantly, an applicant can generally still file a response to continue pursuing trademark registration even if a refusal is made.
 An office action just opens up the opportunity for a conversation between the applicant and the examiner regarding registrability.

 An important feature of an office action is that usually establishes a response deadline.
 The trademark applicant will need to take action to respond to the office action by that deadline in order to keep the application active.
 Failure to respond will result in abandonment of the application.
+An extension of time to respond to an office action is available, though such extensions carry an official fee.

 However, because U.S. trademark rights are based on use in commerce and registration is optional, abandonment of trademark application may not affect so-called “common law” rights stemming from ongoing use of a mark.
 Though the existence of a conflicting registration may mean there is a risk of infringement.
 And, if there has not yet been use of the mark, abandonment for failure to respond to an office action may result in a loss of a priority date—potentially allowing someone else to claim the mark.